 After the last gift is opened and the final cookie consumed, you’re left with a bunch of new presents and a ton of decorations to take down.
 Post-holiday cleanup can feel like a little bit of a drag because many of us look forward to the season each year.
 But instead of sulking while you undecorate and clean up from the holidays, take the opportunity to declutter, organize, simplify and make the task of decorating easier next year.

 If your tree was decorated just right, and you thought the mantle looked picture-perfect this year, document it now so you can recreate it next year!
 The best way to ensure your house looks just as festive next holiday season is to take pictures of everything before you pack up the first wreath.
-It’ll make the tall task of decorating next year a little easier.

 It’s so easy to go overboard on decorations.
 A day after the holiday, everything is 50-70% off, which means it’s easier to justify buying that five-foot Santa figure you dreamed of displaying just inside your front door.
 But like many things, just because you can, does not mean you should.
 Instead of buying new decorations, assess what you have and take steps to declutter what you no longer use.